apptainer/singularity-userdocs/environment_and_metadata.rst

     org.label-schema.usage.singularity.version: 3.7.0-rc.1

-We can easily see when the container was built, the source of the base image, and the exact version of Singularity that was used to build it.
+We can easily see when the container was built, the source of the base image, and the exact version of {Singularity} that was used to build it.

 The custom label ``OWNER`` that we set in our definition file is also visible.